zachgk/catln/docs/README.md

 Right now, the team developing Catln consists of @zachgk and @githubpradeep.

 Feel free to reach out to us on our [Slack](https://join.slack.com/t/catln/shared_invite/zt-qkfr40mp-e7kIhGWYJK03RjUrYFRTDQ) or [GitHub Discussions](https://github.com/zachgk/catln/discussions) if you have any thoughts, ideas, questions, suggestions, feedback, or concerns about the language.
-You can also join to discuss programming language design, if you are interested in contributing to the language, or are thinking about joining the Catln team.
+You can also join to discuss programming language design, if you are interested in contributing to the language, or are interested in joining the Catln team.